How to unschool

 Sandra said: "Instead of thinking of it as 'quitting school,' think of it as welcoming her to real life early!"
 I really like that!
 It's scary getting released from school.
 You realize how little you know about life after being locked away for 12 years.
 But of course most of us are still convinced it was all necessary.
 (12 years of being told how important it is is pretty good brainwashing.)
 But the stuff we need will be the stuff we use which is the stuff we would have learned anyway doing the things that interest us.

-You've talked a lot about what he isn't doing.
+You've written a lot about what your son isn't doing.
 You haven't told us anything that he is doing.

 Real learning doesn't look like academics.
 It looks like playing.
 That's why kids do it :-)

 Don't think in terms of field trips.
 Field trips are for schools.
 Think about fun places to go that you and he might normally do on a weekend or over the summer if you were already confident that the school were handling his education.
 Go for walks.
-Go shopping and stop and admire his admiration of what he calls you to see.
+Go shopping.
+When he calls you to see something, admire his admiration.
+Connect with him through what calls to him.
 Take him to places where he can do the kinds of things he enjoys doing (rollerblading, biking, whatever).
 Go for leisurely trips to museums and just look at the stuff he wants to.

 Calming your fears isn't his job.
 Your fears are your own.
 His "job" is to live the life of an 8 year old.
 Let him do and be an 8 year old rather than a product in preparation for adulthood.
 Kids spend way too much time training to be adults.
 There's a reason kids are 8.
 It's a stage they need to pass through and he only gets one chance at it!
 He needs to be involved in 8 yo things.
 His 8 yo things.
 Nintendo.
 TV.
 Games.
 Puzzles.
 Tickling.
 Seeing if he can cram a whole hamburger into his mouth. ;-) Playing with friends.